kondanta/firefox-config/readme.md

 - Performance and privacy tweaks
 - JPEG XL (JXL) enabled by default
 - Per-site UI/UX tweaks (e.g., YouTube, Google, ChatGPT, Mozilla, about:config)
+- Auto-hide items (e.g, bookmarks icon, security icon, permissions icon) in the url bar

+For Window Controls at the bottom check this branch: [#bottom-window-control-buttons-dev](https://github.com/TanvirOnGH/firefox-config/tree/bottom-window-control-buttons-dev).
+Note that this feature is highly experimental as I don't use it actively.

 ## Screenshots and GIFs